tchittesh/lzu/README.md

 ## Citation

-If you find our code useful, please cite us!
+If you find our code useful, please consider citing us!
 ```
 @misc{thavamani2023learning,
       title={Learning to Zoom and Unzoom},